YannFra/YannFra.github.io/_posts/2019-11-10-Creating-Website-Flask-Bokeh-GeoPandas.md

 ---
 layout: post
 title: How to create an interactive plot and insert it in a website.
-All in Python (Flask-Bokeh-GeoPandas)
+All in Python (Flask Bokeh GeoPandas)
 ---

 You have a dataset.
 How do you plot this dataset into a website?
 Well guess what, here again Python can do all of that.
 From opening the dataset to creating a webpage including the interactive plot you did, there is nothing Python cannot do!